waterlinked/docs/docs/sonar-3d/sonar-3d-15-config.md

 ### Speed of Sound

 Change the speed of sound to reflect the surroundings of the Sonar.
-Default is **1491 m/s**.
+Default is **1491 m/s**, the approximate speed of sound in 5-10&deg;C ocean water at 5 meters depth.
 When using custom speed, the speed must be between 1000 and 2000 m/s.

 ### Mounting angle